-So, if you want to get unstuck, eliminate overwhelm and stop being a crisis manager in your business, you must start thinking beyond making money.
+So, if you want to get unstuck in business, eliminate overwhelm and stop being a crisis manager, you must start thinking beyond making money.
 You must start having Fun in Business.

 Develop discipline around your time and don’t waste it on unimportant tasks.
 Know that your time is the most valuable asset of your business, and as a responsible business owner, it is your job to look after and get the best possible return from your assets.
 (Read more about business owners and time management here)